Born in London.

 Joined the regiment in the Crimea on the 1st of August 1855.

-Sent to Scutari on the 10th of October, and rejoined the regiment on the 31st of October 1855.
-He is shown on a nominal roll of officers and men of the regiment at the Cavalry Depot, Scutari, made out on the 9th of November 1855, as being In Hospital there from the 4th of November (where he is named as "Saffield").
-From this he did not serve in Eupatoria with the regiment.
+He is named as "Saffield" on a nominal roll of officers and men of the regiment at the Cavalry Depot, Scutari, made out on the 9th of November 1855, as being In Hospital there from the 4th of November.

-Rejoined the regiment, 31st of October 1855.
+Rejoined the regiment: 31st of October 1855.

 Sent to England from Toronto, Canada, on the 6th of September 1867.